-To become a successful SAS consultant, your SAS expertise is paramount, followed by all the business acumen you can muster in creating and running a small business.
+To become a successful SAS® consultant, attaining as much SAS expertise as you can is paramount, followed by all the business acumen you can muster in creating and running a small business.
 Critical success factors include training and business preparation, the business plan, marketing material, positioning and image, choosing your areas of services, and lastly, setting a billing rate or project price.
 As a consultant, you find projects in programming or in SAS instruction, and work individually or team with others.
 You learn how to market your services to small companies, large corporations or government agencies.
-To assist you in getting started, a self-survey map will be made available in the SUGI presentation to help you assess where you are and the options concerning where you would like to be.
+To assist you in getting started, a self-survey map will be made available in the presentation to help you assess where you are and the options concerning where you would like to be.